takuto-okuno-riken/gsdgmpy/README.md

 MTESS can quantify the similarity between two multivariate time-series.
 It is composed of the normalized distance or cos-similarity of seven basic statistical properties.
 These are the mean, standard deviation, auto-correlation, correlation matrix, partial correlation matrix, cross-correlation matrix, and partial cross-correlation matrix.
 By considering each of these statistical properties, it is possible to identify which of them differ between two multivariate time-series using a “MTESS radar chart.”
 The total difference between two multivariate time-series is expressed by a single value [0, 5] (0: not similar to 5: similar)(MTESS), and the  difference in each univariate time-series, which we consider as nodes of a network, is expressed as a Node MTESS value.

-The combination of GSDGM and MTESS allows us to perform individuality analysis of a group of multivariate time-series.
+The combination of GSDGM and MTESS allows us to perform fingerprint analysis of a group of multivariate time-series.
 The GSDGM can generate the group centroid time-series and MTESS can quantify normality and abnormality based on a comparison between the group centroid and each individual multivariate time-series.

 <b>Command line tools</b>